wjceizo/Wingedbean/README.md

 To reproduce the training results, you can obtain the Winged Bean datasets via:

 - Contact **Ms. Chong Yuet Tian** for access to the Winged Bean dataset.
-- Alternatively, contact **Professor Tissa Chandesa** for access to the annotated dataset.
+- Contact **Professor Tissa Chandesa** for access to the annotated dataset.